 We happened to have a cylindrical shaped one pound dive weight that we attached to our Ultra Pod with the Velcro strap.
 It worked, but was not ideal.
 It was more weight than needed, and enough to be annoying to haul around on a snorkel.
 We think the ideal weight is the very minimum necessary to keep the camera on the ocean floor, in a moderate amount of current or surge.

 We have seen one YouTuber who uses a big rubber band to attach a rock under the tripod, which he gathers on location.
 You could also hang a lead fishing weight from your tripod.

 As mentioned, on our next tripod we filled the back of the legs with lead, and it worked perfectly.
 We tested it in a bucket of water before we left.
 You can buy lead wire in a variety of lengths and sizes.
 We just pounded it into the legs of the tripod with a hammer.

 What Camera to Use?

-Probably the ideal camera to use is a GoPro action camera or equivalent.
+We think a GoPro action camera or equivalent, with the widest angle lens possible, is ideal.
 They are very small, lightweight, are designed for video, and they have a very wide angle lens with lots of depth of field so that when the fish get close they will be in focus.
-For these tests we used an Akaso V50 Pro camera, mostly because it was what we had on hand.
-The entire setup is small and lightweight enough that we can clip it to our snorkel belts without it being too cumbersome.

 Where to Place the Underwater Tripod for a Pleasing Video Composition